judewoolls/ClassifyBooking/README.md

 ### Conclusion

-Overall, the ClassFit project is a robust and well-implemented platform that meets the needs of both users and coaches.
+Overall, the ClassifyBooking project is a robust and well-implemented platform that meets the needs of both users and coaches.
 The use of AI tools like GitHub Copilot has significantly contributed to the project's success, ensuring high-quality code and efficient development.
 The project is well-positioned for future enhancements and scalability, making it a valuable tool for fitness enthusiasts and coaches alike.